 5. Do you or anyone you know that would be open to making some extra income part-time?

 6. Do you know anyone that would like to know some ways to save money on taxes?

 7. Do you know anyone that can spare 10 hours per week to make money from home?

-Now it's your turn!
-What questions have you used that has worked well to get the prospect to look at your opportunity?
+Now it’s your turn!
+What questions have you used that have worked well to get the prospect to look at your opportunity?
 I look forward to reading them!